Kuku2314/Kuku2314/README.md

-- 👋 Hi, I’m @Kuku2314 <--- Venti
+- 👋 hi,im khushal
-- 👀 I’m interested in learning DevOPS, Java, Python etc
+- 👀 im experienced in DevOPS, Java, Python , and j2ee technologies
-- 🌱 I’m currently learning html, style CSS, javascript
+- 🌱 i started off with html, css & javascript, my github projects include them but now i barely use it, my projects are very old even though they were published 2 years ago i made it 5 years ago
-- 📫 How to reach me:(not comfortable saying}
+- 📫 how to reach me - not sharing
+-
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: idk.

 <!---
-Kuku2314/Kuku2314 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+khushal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->